fronzbot/make.kevinfronczak/about.md

 **Why**

 I was first exposed to woodworking as a child.
 Both my grandfather and father would build things, allowing me to "supervise" or, occasionally, even help out!
-Over time, other activities took over my dad's life and I lost some interest in the hobby, turning my attention to other things.
+Over time, other activities monopolized my free-time and I lost some interest in the hobby.
 Time passed, and eventually my wife was pregnant with our first child and my first instinct was that I wanted to build something for her [which you can see here!](/portfolio/cube_bookcase).
 From there, I was re-addicted to the hobby, and started learning a lot of skills with the help of some awesome youtubers such as [Steve Ramsey](https://woodworking.formeremortals.net), [Marc Spagnuolo](https://thewoodwhisperer.com), [Jay Bates](https://jayscustomcreations.com), [Paul Sellers](https://paulsellers.com), and a bunch of others.

 **What**